 Notes on the Constitution

-I TWO diverging traditions in the mainstream of Western political thought—one “liberal,” the other “conservative”—have competed, and still compete, for control of the democratic process and of the American constitutional system; both have determined the direction of our judicial policy at one time or another.
+Two diverging traditions in the main-stream of Western political thought—one “liberal,” the other “conservative”—have competed, and still compete, for control of the democratic process and of the American constitutional system; both have determined the direction of our judicial policy at one time or another.

 One of these, the contractarian tradition, began with the moderate common sense of John Locke.
 It was pursued by Rousseau, and it long ago captured, and substantially retains possession of, the label liberal, although I would contest its title to it.
 The other tradition can, for lack of a better term, be called Whig in the English 18th-century sense.
 It is usually called conservative, and I would associate it chiefly with Edmund Burke.
 This is my own model.

 These two traditions—contractarian and Whig—converge in their attitudes toward revolutionary activity.
 Both, for example, are hostile to any civil disobedience designed to redress grievances that is premised on the iniquity or inutility of the political system—that attacks the entire system rather than flaws within it.
 But except for this significant but delusive convergence, the two traditions tend to go separate ways.

 The liberal contractarian model rests on a vision of individual rights that have a clearly defined, independent existence predating society and are derived from nature and from a natural, if imagined, contract.
 Society must bend to these rights.
 As John Rawls, the most recent philosopher of this tradition, says, these rights are lexically prior.
 They condition everything, and society operates within limits they set.
 Deduced from premises that cannot be questioned closely, they must themselves be deduced by pure reason.